Jonah Kudler-Flam

 I am a theoretical physicist and currently a Marvin L. Goldberger Member at the Institute for Advanced Study in Princeton, NJ.
 I was previously a postdoctoral fellow at the Princeton Center for Theoretical Science.
 I received my Ph.D. in Physics from the University of Chicago, where I worked under the guidance of Shinsei Ryu.

-My research focuses on quantum many-body systems, quantum field theory, and quantum gravity.
+My research focuses are broadly quantum field theory, quantum gravity, and many-body quantum chaos.
 I use tools from quantum information theory to explore two closely connected questions:

 - What is the quantum structure of spacetime, particularly in the contexts of black holes and the early universe?